 As many of you know I LOVE trying recipes from old cookbooks and luckily for me they are packed with jam and jelly recipes.
 I found recipes with loganberries (I have to buy a loganberry plant now don't you think?), white currants, or a mix of berries but most of them are for raspberries or red currants.
 So when I came across a recipe for homemade blackberry jam in a cookbook I knew I had to try it!

-Other fruit recipes you will love
+Other fruity recipes you will love

-- 400 g red currants
+- 400 g (2 ¾ cups) blackberries

-- 400 g gelling sugar
+- 400 g (2 cups) gelling sugar

 - Wash the blackberries and put them in a large pan.

 - Turn on the heat and let the berries simmer until they become soft and fall apart.